 1. Mentor children overseas

-Become part of the School in the Cloud’s international network of grannies (and granddads) who read stories, sing songs and chat with deprived children in India, Colombia, Mexico and Greenland via Skype.
+Become part of School in the Cloud’s international network, Granny Cloud.
+Contrary to what the name may suggest, you don’t have to be a granny to get involved, but you do need a ‘grandmother approach’ to education.
+Men and women from all over the globe read stories, sing songs and chat with deprived children in India, Colombia, Mexico and Greenland via Skype.

 2. Map a disaster zone

-Help make maps to inform the relief efforts of organisations such as the Red Cross.
+Help make maps to inform the relief efforts of organisations such as the Red Cross with Missing Maps.
 Volunteers use satellite images and a drawing tool to mark up buildings, rivers and roads in remote areas that may not have been mapped before.
-Recent initiatives include the Nepalese earthquake and the ebola outbreak in West Africa.
+This helps organisations who are first to respond make more informed decisions about disaster relief.

 3. Break down stereotypes